 No statement of policy can properly anticipate every issue of concern that could arise in respect of children with regard to individual premises and as such, general rules will be avoided.
 Consideration of the individual merits of each application remains the best mechanism for judging such matters.

-Generally the Authority will not impose conditions restricting the admission of children to any premises.
+Generally, the Authority will not impose conditions restricting the admission of children to any premises and the Authority cannot impose conditions requiring the admission of children to any premises.
 Where no licensing restriction is necessary, this will remain a matter for the discretion of the individual licensee or club.

-Where childcare facilities are made available on premises we would expect particular attention to be given to their location.
+Where childcare facilities are made available on premises, we would expect particular attention to be given to their location.
 They should be located on the same level as the parents or on the route to the final exit.
 This avoids parents travelling against the normal direction of escape when any alarm is raised.

-Where matters relating to potential harm to children at licensed premises are raised with the Council we will discuss those issues with the appropriate authorities, either the Police or the Safeguarding Children Team at East Sussex County Council to ensure that the matter is properly investigated.
+Where matters relating to potential harm to children at licensed premises are raised with the Council, we will discuss those issues with the appropriate authorities, either the Police or the Safeguarding Children Team at East Sussex County Council to ensure that the matter is properly investigated.

+Alternatives which may be considered for limiting the access of children where that is appropriate for the prevention of harm to children are as follows:

+- a.
+Restriction on the hours when children may be present - b.
+Restriction on presence of children under certain ages when particular specified activities are taking place - c.
+Restrictions on the parts of premises children may have access to - d.
+Age restrictions - e.
+Restrictions when certain activities are taking place - f.
+Requirement for an accompanying adult - g.
+Exclusion of people under 18 from the premises when any licensable activity is taking place